cloudmesh-book/book-latex-2018/cloud-technologies/all.md

-``Celery is an asynchronous task queue/job queue based on distributed message passing.
-The focus of celery is mostly on real-time operation, but it equally scheduling.
-In celery there are execution units, called tasks, are executed concurrently on a single or more worker servers using multiprocessing, Eventlet,or gevent.
-Tasks can execute asynchronously (in the background) or synchronously (wait until ready).
-Celery is easy to integrate with web framework.
-Celery is written in python whereas the protocol can be implemented in any language'' [@celery]. ``Celery is a simple, flexible, and reliable distributed system to process vast amounts of messages,while providing operations with the tools required to maintain such a system``\cite{celerydocs}.
+> ``Celery is an asynchronous task queue/job queue based on
+> distributed message passing.
+The focus of celery is mostly on
+> real-time operation, but it equally scheduling.
+In celery there are
+> execution units, called tasks, are executed concurrently on a single
+> or more worker servers using multiprocessing, Eventlet,or gevent.
+> Tasks can execute asynchronously (in the background) or
+> synchronously (wait until ready).
+Celery is easy to integrate with
+> web framework.
+Celery is written in python whereas the protocol can
+> be implemented in any language'' [@celery].

+> ``Celery is a simple, flexible, and reliable distributed system to
+> process vast amounts of messages,while providing operations with the
+> tools required to maintain such a system`` [@celerydocs].

-# HTCondor -o-
+# HTCondor :o:

 |          |                             |